U.S. senators introduce bill to rein-in proxy advisers

-WASHINGTON (Reuters) - Six U.S. senators on Wednesday introduced a bill that would require the U.S. securities watchdog to directly regulate firms such as Glass, Lewis & Co and Institutional Shareholder Services, which advise investors on how to vote in corporate elections.
+WASHINGTON, Nov 14 (Reuters) - Six U.S. senators on Wednesday introduced a bill that would require the U.S. securities watchdog to directly regulate firms like Glass, Lewis & Co and Institutional Shareholder Services, which advise investors on how to vote in corporate elections.

-The bipartisan bill comes as corporate lobbyists, including the U.S. Chamber of Commerce and the National Association of Manufacturers, are campaigning to rein-in “proxy advisers,” which they say have too much sway over corporate democracy.
+The bipartisan bill comes amid a major campaign by the corporate lobby, including the U.S. Chamber of Commerce and the National Association of Manufacturers, to rein-in the “proxy advisers,” which they say have too much sway over corporate democracy.

 The role of proxy advisers is part of a broader debate over how to improve governance at U.S. companies, which since the financial crisis have faced growing pressure from investors to consider issues like climate change and employee diversity.